Talk about gaming risks:

 Discuss their understanding of themes in games

-It’s important to talk about the tricky themes that are featured in games like violence, sex, gender representation to make sure they have a real-world view when it comes to their understanding.
+It’s important to talk about the tricky themes that are featured in games like violence, sex and gender representation, to make sure they have a real-world view when it comes to their understanding.